 At West Kirby School and College, our classes follow their own bespoke curriculum.
 These are based on learning pathways which reflect the aims and values we want our curriculum to possess.

-At West Kirby School and College, for English we use the 'Read, Write, Phonics Scheme' (see our Reading and Phonics page for more information), alongside 'Literacy Counts Read to Write'.
-(Read more on our English page).
+At West Kirby School and College, for English we use the 'Read, Write, Phonics Scheme' (see our Primary English page for more information), alongside 'Literacy Counts Read to Write'.
 In Mathematics we use 'White Rose Maths'.